How Much Gap Is Accepted For Study In Australia

 A useful gap certificate may include:

-• your full name
+• Your full name

-• your previous education details
+• Previous education details

-• the main reason for the gap
+• Main reason for the gap

-• the issue date and signature
+• Issue date and signature

 Are Online Courses or MOOCs Accepted During a Study Gap?

-Online courses, MOOCs and professional certificates can help explain a study gap, especially when they connect with the course you now want to study in Australia.
-They show that you were not completely away from learning, even if you were outside formal education for a while.
+Online courses, MOOCs, and professional certificates can help explain a study gap, especially when they connect with your chosen course in Australia.

 Can a Personal Break or Travel Be Accepted as a Study Gap?